Spring is in full bloom, and that means gardening is in season.

 How to Install a Composite Raised Garden: The DIY Approach

-Most people assume composite lumber is only for building decks, but it also works well for creating garden boxes and planters.
+Most people assume composite lumber is only for building decks, but it also works well for creating a raised garden bed.

 Using deck lumber, a few tools and a little handiwork, you can build a DIY composite raised garden, customized to whatever dimensions you want.
 It’s more difficult and time-consuming than composite raised garden bed kits, but it’s an option when you’re looking to create a raised bed with a unique shape or size.

 Build your raised garden with these eight steps:

 Before you purchase composite decking material, you need to know where you’re going to put your planter and measure the dimensions you want.
 These measurements will determine how much lumber you need and what size.
 Write down the approximate height, width and length before shopping.